Gulf Fireworm, Eurythoe complanata

 Reproduction: Gulf Fireworms are gonochoric (male or female for life).
 They are able to reproduce both asexually through body fragmentation, and sexually through broadcast spawning.
 Fertilization is external.
 The eggs hatch into a planktonic larval form.

 Human Interactions: The setae of Gulf Fireworms can deliver a painful sting to humans.
-The sting causes a burning sensation, which is the reason for the name Fireworm.
+The sting causes a burning sensation, which is one reason for the name Fireworm.
 Fireworms are unlikely to sting a human unless they are handled or stepped on.
 Otherwise, Gulf Fireworms have little direct impact on human activities.
 From a conservation perspective the the Gulf Fireworm has not been formally evaluated however they are common with a very wide distribution and should be consider to be of Least Concern.